moknoll/Inception/README.md

 ```

 **Pros:**
-- Secure — encrypted and scoped to services that need them.
+- Secure — encrypted (system-dependent) and scoped to services that need them.
 - Not visible via `docker inspect`.
-- Mounted in memory, not stored on disk inside the container.
+- Mounted as files, usually in memory (tmpfs), not stored on disk inside the container.

 **Cons:**
-- Only available in Docker Swarm mode.
+- Slightly more complex setup than environment variables.
 - Applications must read secrets from files, not environment variables.

 ### Key Security Differences